 Remove the hardware from your rack and use the painter's tape to tape off the ends of the hooks.
 Spray paint the entire thing and let dry.
 Note that I painted the front that says “motel” white since my paper is thin.

 This is where the spray bottle comes in.
 This type of paper will wrinkle BADLY (since it is so thin) if you don't wet it first.
 So use the spray bottle to mist the paper until it's just wet.
 Don't soak it or it will tear easily.

 Run the brayer back and forth to smooth out the paper, being really careful.
-If you are too rough or go over the paper too many times, you can tear it if it’s thin like mine.
-Leave it to dry for 15 – 20 minutes (or until completely dry since the paper was wet).
+If you are too rough or go over the paper too many times, you can tear it if it's thin like mine.
+Leave your DIY coat rack to dry for 15 – 20 minutes (or until completely dry since the paper was wet).